joshjung/react-ringa/README.md

 Ringa plugin for React JS.
 See [ringa]() for description of this highly customizable new async and state management platform for Javascript!

-Provides a high-performance and customizable binding engine between your Ringa models and React components.
+Provides a high-performance and customizable binding engine between your Ringa models and controllers and React components.

 # live demo!